darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 Color input like this defines a color shift applied to the image globally or over the specified luminance range.

-Each hue slider has a color picker, which may be used to compute the opponent color of the selected region.
+Each hue slider has a [picker](../../darkroom/processing-modules/module-controls.md#pickers), which may be used to compute the opponent color of the selected region.
 This is useful to revert unwanted color casts (e.g. skin redness), since shifting the color to its opponent cast neutralizes it.

 ### global offset